ana-mc-almeida/ei-project/microservices/docs/APIs/crossSellingRecomendations.md

 This documentation provides details on how to interact with the Cross-Selling Recommendation API endpoints.

+This API allows you to generate cross-selling recommendations based on customer loyalty card IDs and shop IDs.

 ## POST /CrossSellingRecommendation

 Generates a cross-selling recommendation based on a loyalty card ID and a list of shop IDs, sending it to the `crossSellingRecommendation` Kafka topic.